ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 For this reference I will use the modifiers as a suffix, example TS1-U.
 In the descriptions I will use the following shortcuts;
-For TS1 as an eexample...
+For TS1 as an example...
 - TS1-U = TBTN2+TS1  (Press and hold TBTN2, press and release TS1)
 - TS1-M = TS1  (Press and release TS1)
 - TS1-D = TBTN3+TS1  (Press and HOLD TBTN3, press and release TS1)